Particle Detection Using Magnetic Avalanches in Single-Molecule Magnet Crystals

 The detection of a single quantum of energy with high efficiency and a low false positive rate is of considerable scientific interest, from serving as single quantum sensors of optical and infra-red photons to enabling the direct detection of low-mass dark matter.
 We confirm our initial experimental demonstration of magnetic avalanches induced by scattering of quanta in single-molecule magnet (SMM) crystals made of Mn$_{12}$-acetate, establishing the use of SMMs as particle detectors for the first time.
 Although the current setup has an energy threshold in the MeV regime, our results motivate the exploration of a wide variety of SMMs whose properties could allow for detection of sub-eV energy depositions.

 It is scientifically challenging to develop sensors that can detect energy depositions in the sub-eV range with high efficiency and low false positive (or dark count) rates.
 Sensors with this capability can be used to count single quanta of infra-red photons, a technical feat that has broad applications to many fields \cite{Komiyama2000, Lita:s, Eisaman2011}, including quantum computing \cite{Ladd2010, Knill2001}.
-Such single quantum sensors \cite{HVeV2019, Rong2018} may also open a path toward the detection of the scattering of sub-GeV dark matter and the absorption of sub-eV dark matter such as hidden photons \cite{Bunting2017}.
+Such single quantum sensors \cite{HVeV2019, Rong2018} may also open a path toward the detection of the scattering of sub-GeV dark matter and the absorption of sub-eV dark matter such as dark photons \cite{Bunting2017}.
 This is a theoretically well motivated region of dark matter parameter space \cite{PhysRevLett.121.101801, Battaglieri:2017aum, PhysRevD.93.103520} that has prompted several collaborations \cite{TESSERACT_recent_results, CRESST_first_results, CRESST_recent_results, EDELWEISS, SuperCDMS, DAMIC-M, SENSEI}.
 The detection of small energies can be accomplished through the use of an amplification technique that magnifies the effect of the initial energy deposition.
 This can be implemented through applied voltage \cite{HVeV2019, Hybrid_Detector} or internal amplification \cite{Chesi2019, Knopfmacher2014, Sorgenfrei2011}.
-It has been proposed that a high-gain, low-threshold detector capable of detecting energies as low as 10 meV and with a low false positive rate could be realized in single crystals of single-molecule magnets (SMMs) \cite{Bunting2017}.
+One such example is that of bubble chamber threshold detectors where liquid is held in a superheated state such that particle scattering will cause bubbles to form ~\cite{PhysRevD.100.022001}.
+Recently, an analogous detector has been proposed by Bunting et al. using the properties of single-molecule magnets (SMMs) \cite{Bunting2017}.